Healthy Homes Assessment Anderson Park

 Insulation Anderson Park

-Insulation for underfloor and ceilings is mandatory for all rent houses since 1 July 2019.
-Property managers and landlords should make sure that the insulation is up to standards that are in line with the latest standard.
-In some instances, current ceiling insulation, or the insulation of the subfloor space may need to be topped up or replaced.
+Ceiling and underfloor insulation is a requirement on all rental homes since July 1, 2019.
+Property managers and landlords should ensure that the insulation is in line with this new quality.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space might need to be added or replaced.

-The "R" signifies thermal resistance and is a gauge of how well the insulation withstands heat flow.
+The "R" stands for thermal resistance and it is a measurement of how well the insulation withstands heat flow.
 The higher the R-value, the more effective the insulation.

 Anderson Park Moisture Ingress & Drainage

-Alongside a drainage system to prevent moisture from entering, if your rental is enclosed between your flooring and the soil, a ground-water barrier should be put in place if it’s reasonably practicable to install it.
+In addition to the drainage system that will prevent the ingress of moisture, if your apartment has an enclosed gap between floorboards and soil, a ground-water barrier should be put in place if it’s reasonably practicable to do so.

-An underground moisture barrier generally an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from accumulating into the property.
-It also helps prevent from causing damage to the flooring insulation.
+The ground-moisture barrier typically an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from entering the structure.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection